Rallo00/Hackintosh-MatebookD14-2020-Ventura/README.md

 * USB 2.0 and 3.0 through USB-C

 ## What doesn't work
-* AirDrop functionality (not supported on Intel WiFi) _It is possible to swap the provided Intel Card with a macOS compatible Broadcom card like BCM94360NG which is native with Ventura and does not require any kext for compatibility (be aware this has not been tested with this laptop yet)_
-  Edit: Unfortunately that is not possible as the original WiFi card uses a Intel proprietary bus CNVio, therefore the adapter on the motherboard is not compatible with BCM94360NG that uses standard M2 2230 connectors.
+* AirDrop functionality (not supported on this laptop) _It is not possible to swap the provided Intel Card with a macOS compatible Broadcom card like BCM94360NG because the original WiFi card uses a Intel proprietary bus CNVio, therefore the adapter on the motherboard is not compatible with BCM94360NG or equivalent that uses standard M2 2230 connectors.
 Even replacing the card the motherboard will not load it.
 * Touchscreen (it breaks while using, no further problems are generated)
 * Dedicated video card nVidia (not supported on macOS)
 * Integrated WebCam (not supported on macOS)